 You are probably already aware of how incredibly vital having an online presence is, even for the most traditional businesses.
 Your website is your shop window, where your customers can find you, but you do need to do a bit of work to drive potential new customers to it.
 SEO and PPC – working in tandem – can help you to spread your net wide, even on a modest budget.

-The issue that many small-to-medium sized businesses have with SEO and PPC is often simply finding the time to learn about and utilise them both to their greatest advantage.
-It is also easy to get confused between the two, especially as they can work together in many ways.
+The issue that many small-to-medium sized businesses have with SEO and PPC is often simply finding the time to learn about what they mean, how they work, and utilise them both to their greatest advantage.
+It is also easy to get confused between the two, and understand what the difference is between SEO and PPC, especially as they can work together in many ways.

 SEO and PPC: What’s the difference, and what are the benefits?